 - Huazhong University of Science and Technology (HUST)

 Key Technology Partnership established: 5 November 2010

-Huazhong University of Science and Technology (HUST) was founded in 1953.
+Huazhong University of Science and Technology (HUST) was founded in 1952.
 HUST is a “Project 985” and “Project 211” university in China and has an academic focus on engineering and sciences.
 The university campus is the home to more than 10 state-level research platforms including Wuhan National Laboratory for Optoelectronics, the Center for Gravitational Experiments, and the Wuhan National High Magnetic Field Center.

 HUST and UTS share common research strengths in the fields of mechanical and electric engineering, IT and science.
 UTS and HUST have developed an active student and academic staff mobility program and established a dual degree PhD program in 2010.

 Key Technology Partnership established: 9 April 2013

 Sun Yat-sen University, founded in 1924, is a comprehensive multi-disciplinary university, offering study options in the humanities, social sciences, natural sciences, technical sciences, medical sciences, pharmacology and management sciences.
 The university has become an important base for training high-level talents, conducting scientific research, providing services to society and preserving cultural traditions.
 In 2016-2017, The QS World University Ranking ranked Sun Yat-sen University in the top 300 universities in the world.

 Sun Yat-sen University and UTS collaborate closely on health technology and innovation (biomedical devices, clinical trial and commercialisation).
 Dual doctoral and student exchange programs have also been established.